Magofna68/Capstone/README.md

 _*This webpage will Promote Maddie Kiplinger, a dear friend, to expand her online presence for her business as a personal trainer and body builder.*_

-_*This page will utilize numberous API calls including an API called SendGrid.
+_*This page will utilize an API call to an a form-to-email API called SendGrid.
 SendGrid will allow users to submit a form with a message & contact request that will be emailed directly to Maddie.*_

 # Technologies Used: